Tax-Advantaged Programs for Your Contingency Fees

 There is also an option to have the income stream paid directly to your law firm, rather than to an individual attorney.
 If that’s the case, then your firm will have to report the payments as taxable income during the years in which the payments are received.

 Plaintiff attorneys who want to leverage additional growth potential may choose to utilize market-based programs for fee deferrals.
-Fee Structure Plus® allows you to allocate your contingency fees to a tax-deferred, market-related investment portfolio.
+A market-based structured settlement allows you to allocate your contingency fees to a tax-deferred, market-related investment portfolio.
 You can even choose to have your own financial advisor manage the funds as a part of your overall wealth management strategy.

 As with fixed income annuities, there is no limit to the amount that you can contribute.
 You will receive a 1099 for the payments you receive within a given year.